instaunit/instaunit/README.md

 ## Installing Instaunit

-### Installing via Homebrew on macOS

 MacOS users can install the latest version of Instaunit via Homebrew by running the following command.

 ```
 brew install bww/stable/instaunit
 ```

-### Other Installation Options

-You can install Instaunit by:
+Alternativelly, you can install Instaunit by:

 * [Downloading a binary release](https://github.com/instaunit/instaunit/releases),
-* Cloning this repo and building from source via: `make install`.
+* Cloning this repo and building from source via: `make` or `make install`.

 # Writing Tests

 Tests are described by a YAML-based document format.
-Just describe your request, the response you expect, and that's basically it.
+Describe your request, the response you expect, and it's that simple.
+When you need it, reach for Instaunit's many advanced features.
 Here's a very simple test suite containing a single test case:

 ```yaml
 tests: